 Understanding Your Results

-By default, Bespoken Validation performs a partial match.
+By default, Bespoken performs a partial match.
 A partial match means the expected response needs to just be a part of the actual response.
-For example, the expected response “hello” is enough to qualify as OK, even though the full response is “hello, this is your frizz forecast…” The goal is to write tests that ensure your skill is working properly, without over-specifying them and causing false alarms.
+For example, the expected response “welcome” is enough to qualify as OK, even though the full response is “welcome to Quick List…” The goal is to write tests that ensure your skill is working properly, without over-specifying them and causing false alarms.

 Tips for Writing Alexa Skill Test Scripts Using Bespoken Testing